Rock of the Westies

 Jump to navigation Jump to search

-Rock of the Westies is the tenth studio album by English musician Elton John.
+Rock of the Westies is the tenth studio album by British musician Elton John.
 It was released on 24 October 1975, through DJM Records in the UK and MCA Records in the US.
-Produced by Gus Dudgeon, the record was recorded in the summer of 1975 at Caribou Ranch in Nederland, Colorado and contained a new lineup of the Elton John Band reflecting John's desire for a harder rock sound.
+Produced by Gus Dudgeon, the record was recorded in mid-1975 at Caribou Ranch in Nederland, Colorado, and contained a new lineup of the Elton John Band.

 Background